chaoss/augur/Sprint1/UseCases/UseCasesDocument.md

 **Extensions:**

 **Steps of Execution (Requirements):**
+A chart of requirements is provided in this folder.

 **A Use Case Diagram (following the UML Standard for expressing use cases):**
 Use case diagram files are in this folder.